huoguoml/huoguoml/docs/huoguoml-basics/huoguoml-serving.md

 ## Serving CLI

 Creating a service with HuoguoML Serving is very simple.
-You just need to start the cli with `huoguoml serving` and enter the correct arguments, see below:
+You just need to run `huoguoml serving` and enter the correct arguments, see below:

 ```text
 Usage: huoguoml serving [OPTIONS]